T-Pain: 2009–2012: Revolver

 T-Pain was featured on the hit single "All I Do Is Win" by DJ Khaled, along with the remix.
-He featured on Wisin & Yandel's single "Imaginate" and Bun B's single "Trillionaire."
-In the last two quarters of 2010, he was featured on the hit singles "Hey Baby (Drop It To The Floor)" by Pitbull, and "Move That Body" by Nelly.
-He was also featured on another single by Wisin & Yandel along with rapper 50 Cent called "No Dejemos Que Se Apague."
-The last two singles T-Pain was featured on in 2010 were the official remixes to "Black & Yellow" by rapper Wiz Khalifa and "Loving You No More".
+He featured on Wisin & Yandel's single "Imaginate" and Bun B's single "Trillionaire".
+In the last two quarters of 2010, he was featured on the hit singles "Hey Baby (Drop It to the Floor)" by Pitbull, and "Move That Body" by Nelly.
+He was also featured on another single by Wisin & Yandel along with 50 Cent called "No Dejemos Que se Apague".
+The last two singles T-Pain was featured on in 2010 were the official remixes to "Black and Yellow" by Wiz Khalifa and "Loving You No More" by Diddy – Dirty Money.

-T-Pain was featured on the first single by DJ Khaled called "Welcome To My Hood" off his 2011 album We the Best Forever.
+T-Pain was featured on the first single by DJ Khaled called "Welcome to My Hood" off his 2011 album We the Best Forever.
 The song featured him along with Rick Ross, Plies, and Lil Wayne.
-He was also featured on albums such as Drake's Take Care, Lil Wayne's Tha Carter IV and Tech N9ne's All 6s and 7s.
+He was also featured on albums such as Drake's Take Care, Lil Wayne's Tha Carter IV, and Tech N9ne's All 6's and 7's.
 A new toy called "iAm T-Pain Microphone" was released in 2011, at the price of $39.99.
 On January 29, 2011, T-Pain was featured on Italian DJ Benny Benassi's song "Electroman", released as the third single in the album of the same name.
 In January, JRandall released a single, "Can't Sleep", featuring T-Pain.
-On March 22, 2011, the next single from RevolveЯ, "Best Love Song", was released, featuring Chris Brown.
-On Twitter, T-Pain stated that he would release his prEVOLVEЯ mixtape when he got 500,000 followers and release his album RevolveЯ when he got 1,000,000 followers.
-Also in 2011, he appeared on another Adult Swim show: the sixth-season premiere episode of Squidbillies, performing a version of the theme song in addition to the original song "(I Like) Drivin' In My Truck" with Unknown Hinson; this song was released in 2012 as part of the free digital album The Squidbillies Present: Music For Americans Only Made by Americans in China for Americans Only God Bless America, U.S.A. on the Adult Swim Music website.
+On March 22, 2011, the next single from Revolver, "Best Love Song" (featuring Chris Brown), was released.
+On Twitter, T-Pain stated that he would release his mixtape Prevolver when he got 500,000 followers and release his album Revolver when he got 1,000,000 followers.
+Also in 2011, he appeared on another Adult Swim series: the sixth-season premiere episode of Squidbillies, performing a version of the theme song in addition to the original song "(I Like) Drivin' In My Truck" with Unknown Hinson; this song was released in 2012 as part of the free digital album The Squidbillies Present: Music for Americans Only Made by Americans in China for Americans Only God Bless America, U.S.A. on the Adult Swim Music website.

-On October 7, RCA Music Group announced it was disbanding Jive Records along with Arista Records and J Records.
-With the shutdown, T-Pain (and all other artists previously signed to these three labels) would henceforth release all material (including RevolveЯ) on the RCA Records brand.
-The album RevolveЯ was eventually released in December 2011, alongside the transatlantic Top 10 single "5 O'Clock", which samples UK songstress Lily Allen and features Wiz Khalifa.
+On October 7, RCA Music Group announced it was disbanding Jive Records along with Arista and J Records.
+With the shutdown, T-Pain (and all other artists previously signed to these three labels) would henceforth release all material (including Revolver) on the RCA Records brand.
+The album Revolver was eventually released in December 2011, alongside the transatlantic Top 10 single "5 O'Clock", which features Lily Allen and Wiz Khalifa.